 - Depart the United States.
 Please notify International Student Affairs if you decide to depart the US and abandon any remaining OPT.
 Your SEVIS record will be deactivated.

 - Apply to Shepherd University or another university to continue your education by a change of level or transferring to another institution.

 - If you begin a new full-time degree program during your authorized EAD period, whether at Shepherd or elsewhere, you will lose any time remaining on your EAD.
 You will be required to cease employment upon release of your SEVIS record from Shepherd University to the new institution or upon issuance of a new Form I-20 for a different program.

 - Change status to another legal status, if eligible.
 Please notify International Student Affairs upon approval of your new status, so that your SEVIS record can be deactivated, if necessary.
 Please provide a copy of the Change of Status Approval notice.

 If you do not yet have a Social Security Number (SSN), you may apply for one after you have received the EAD card and the begin date on the card has been reached.
 If you already have a SSN, do not apply for a new one.
 Social Security Numbers are unique and issued for life.

 You do not need your SSN to begin working.
 On your first day of employment, you will be asked to complete employment paperwork.
 If you do not yet have your SSN, you may write “applied for” in the space where the SSN is to be provided.
 Once you receive the Social Security Card in the mail, provide the number to your employer.

 Options After Post-Completion OPT

-- The 17-month OPT STEM Extension may be available for students in Science, Technology, Engineering and Mathematics (STEM) fields, provided certain criteria are met.
-Please see the OPT STEM Extension page of our website for more information.
+- The 24-month OPT STEM Extension may be available for students in Science, Technology, Engineering and Mathematics (STEM) fields, provided certain criteria are met.
+Please consult the Study in the States website International Student Affairs.